international employment law firm alliance L&E Global

 Under PRC law, expatriates working in China must be in possession of a work permit and a residence permit (for employment purposes) otherwise their employment may be considered illegal.
 In cases of illegal employment, the employer and the foreign employee may be penalised by the authorities, and their relationship will not be protected by labour law.

 To obtain a work permit and residence permit for a foreign employee, an employer must apply to the government for the notification of a work permit for the foreigner.
 With the notification of the work permit, the foreigner may apply for a work visa.
-After obtaining the work visa, the foreigner should apply for a work permit within 15 days of entering or reentering China.
-With the work permit, the foreign employee should apply for a residence permit within 30 days after entering or reentering China.
+After obtaining the work visa, the foreigner should apply for a work permit within 15 days of entering or re-entering China.
+With the work permit, the foreign employee should apply for a residence permit within 30 days after entering or re-entering China.

-If the foreigner first entered China on another type of visa, such as a visit visa or tourist visa, he or she may go to Hong Kong to obtain a work visa (after obtaining the notification of the work permit).
+If the foreigner has entered China on another type of visa, such as a visit visa or tourist visa, he or she may go to Hong Kong to obtain a work visa (after obtaining the notification of the work permit).
 However, occasionally, the foreigner may need to return to his or her home country for the work visa due to China’s fluctuating immigration policies.
-Also, chief representatives and representatives of representative offices do not need to apply for the notification of a work permit, and can use representative certificates to directly apply for the work permit and the residence permit.
+Also, chief representatives and representatives of representative offices do not need to apply for the notification of a work permit and can use representative certificates to directly apply for the work permit and the residence permit.

 Work permits usually have a term of one year and never exceed five years even if certain conditions are satisfied.
 Residence permits usually have the same term as work permits.
 If the employer intends to continue to employ the foreigner after the expiration of the work permit and the residence permit, the employer must apply for a renewal of the permits at least 30 days before their expiration.
 The employment relationship automatically expires if the work permit or residence permit becomes invalid or is cancelled.